 Here are a few basic French phrases that will make your stay in Cayenne a little easier:

-In Cayenne, a service charge is always included in the bill.
+In Cayenne like elsewhere in France, a service charge is always included in the bill.
 If you are particularly pleased with the service, you may certainly leave a few extra euros on the table.
 But this additional tip is neither expected nor necessary.